Ch'oe U: Governance

 Ch'oe U held the second rank post of Assistant Executive in Political Affairs only a year after seizing power.
 For almost the next 30 years, he did not assume any particular governmental positions.

 During Ch'oe U's rule, internal and external instability led to the decline of official military forces, resulting in a rise in banditry.
 While the Tobang served as the Ch'oe's bodyguards, Ch'oe U gathered brave warriors to patrol nightly, which led to the formation of the Yabyeolcho (夜別抄).
 This group later split into the Left and Right Byeolcho and, along with the Shin'ui Army (神義軍), formed the Sambyeolcho (三別抄), which served as the military foundation for the Ch'oe regime.

 While the military might be crucial during times of crisis, long-term stability requires more than force.
 The cooperation and support of the literati were essential.
-During Ch'oe U's reign, he established an organization to bind scholars close to the ruler, Chamber of Scholarly Advisors.
-Chamber of Scholarly Advisors was a group of literati established at Ch'oe U's residence, divided into three shifts to serve continuously.
+During Ch'oe U's reign, he established an organization to bind scholars close to the ruler, the Chamber of Scholarly Advisors, which was a group of literati established at Ch'oe U's residence, divided into three shifts to serve continuously.

 The Ch'oe regime also derived power from monopolizing personnel appointments.
 They established the Personnel Authority in 1225 to manage this function.
 Although Personnel Authority was located at Ch'oe U's residence and functioned more like a private institution of the Ch'oe regime rather than an official state organ, it decided all official government post appointments.
 The king merely approved the lists submitted by Personnel Authority.